leangjia/blender_docs/trunk/blender_docs/manual/modeling/metas/introduction.rst

 .. figure:: /images/modeling_metas_introduction_influence-selection.png
    :width: 450px

-   Meta Ball in Edit mode.
+   Meta Ball in Edit Mode.

 In Edit Mode (Fig. :ref:`fig-meta-ball-example`), a meta is displayed as a mesh (either shaded or as black wireframe, but without any vertex of course),